mlabs-haskell/clb/docs/reports/ms6/article.md

 though one should keep those two parts separate since quite often actions are reused:

-TODO: factor out the action as binding in where

 ```haskell
 {- | Trace for a super-simple spending transaction.
 -}